Remi-Coulom/joedb/doc/source/concurrency.rst

 There is no mechanism to deal with crash or disconnection of a client holding the lock.
 The mutex file will remain on the server, and it will keep blocking.
-If this happens, you'll have to fix the situation manually.
+If this happens, the situation has to be fixed manually.
 If a disconnection occurred in the middle of a big push, then the server database might be incomplete.
 It should be fixed (for instance, by copying the database of the client that disconnected) before removing the mutex.

-If you need better performance or reliability, use the joedb server instead.
+For better performance or reliability, use the joedb server instead.

 ``SSH_Robust_Connection``
 ^^^^^^^^^^^^^^^^^^^^^^^^^